- Founded: 1969 - the first American University to be established in Rome.

 To Villa Pamphili: Driving - 3 minutes, walking 7 minutes

 To London: flight time - 2 hours, 35 minutes

 To Berlin: flight time - 2 hours, 5 minutes

 To Paris: flight time - 2 hours, 0 minutes

 To Istanbul: flight time - 2 hours, 30 minutes

 To Athens: flight time - 1 hour, 55 minutes.

-- Focus: American undergraduate & graduate degrees that blend the liberal arts with career preparation, access to international institutions and a global network of alumni, while adding key elements of the Italian/European classical tradition of the humanities.
+- Focus: American undergraduate and graduate degrees that blend the liberal arts with career preparation, access to international institutions, and a global network of alumni, while adding key elements of the Italian and European humanities education tradition.